Your buying guide for the best kids' tablets in 2017

 You children will no doubt already know what a 'proper' tablet should be like because they've borrowed your iPad or Android tablet.
-That's one reason we've included the iPad mini 2 in this list: it's a lot cheaper now than when it first launched, but it remains the most expensive option here.
+That's one reason we've included the iPad mini 2 in this list.

 If an iPad becomes available as a hand-me-down, that's great: your child will be over the moon even with an old one.
 The issue is that they're quite fragile.
 But, they have the widest selection of apps and games, many of which are free.